Grady Scholars

 About Grady Scholars

-Named for local trailblazer George Grady who served as Michigan’s first African American police chief starting in 1965, the goal of the Grady Scholars program is to build student leaders among underrepresented groups and to provide them with a jumpstart on their academic and extracurricular goals.
+Named for local trailblazer George Grady, who served as Michigan’s first African American police chief starting in 1965, the mission of the Grady Scholars program is to develop student leaders and give them a jumpstart on their academic and extracurricular goals.

 Grady Scholars will receive assistance in applying for on-campus jobs and continued mentoring throughout their second year of college.
 Preference is given to students living in or near Cass County.